tank-bohr/blog.bohr.su/_posts/2020-09-13-Kotlin-getting-started.md

 Awesome.
 You see how application plugin generated script to run our app and grandmotherly put it the `bin` directory.

-It is also possible to [create a single all-in-one jar file](https://stackoverflow.com/a/44202463) which can be launched with command `java -jar kronstadt.jar`, but it's not idiomatic.
+It is also possible to [create a single all-in-one jar file](https://stackoverflow.com/a/44202463) (aka uberjar) which can be launched with command `java -jar kronstadt.jar`, but it's not idiomatic.

 ## Adding tests